lucavalente93/lucavalente93/README.md

 - 👋 Hi, I’m @lucavalente93 (Luca Valente)

 - 👀 I’m interested in...
   Learning programming and, in this case, documenting my progress and use it on a visible portfolio.
+Later on, the next step will be getting employed and putting skin in the game.

 - 🌱 I’m currently learning
   Python and Ruby.